i2p/i2p.www/i2p2www/spec/i2np.rst

    0.9.55       SSU2 transport support (if published in router info)

    0.9.51       Short tunnel build messages for ECIES-X25519 routers

+                Minimum peers will build tunnels through, as of 0.9.58

+                Minimum floodfill peers will send DSM to, as of 0.9.58

    0.9.49       Garlic messages to ECIES-X25519 routers